| The Wanamaker Railway Lines (1924)

 No. 3253 Electric

 The actual clockwork steam engines sold by Wanamakers in 1924 looked identical to standard production, only the tenders were marked with the Wanamaker logo.
 This tender may have come with either a No. 1, No. 6 or No. 17 locomotive.
-Pictured below is a No. 1118 that was found without it's tender.
-This is the only Steam outline locomotive we've seen with Wanamaker markings.
+Pictured above is a No. 1118 that was found without it's tender.
+This is the only Steam outline locomotive we've seen with Wanamaker markings under the cab.

 Wanamaker Railway Lines No. 690 Set box